queilawithaQ/documentation/_basic/continuous-integration/git-submodules.md

 Submodules that are hosted as public repositories should just work, but let us know if you see any issues.

-If your submodule is a **private repository** you need to make sure Codeship can clone the repository.
+If your submodule is a **private repository** you need to make sure CodeShip can clone the repository.

 1. Make sure the project's public SSH key (from the _General_ settings page) has access to the submodule repository.
 See [how to provide access to other repositories]({{ site.baseurl }}{% link _basic/builds-and-configuration/access-to-other-repositories.md %}) if you're not sure how to achieve this.
 2. Make sure the submodule is referenced via a SSH based URL (e.g. `git@github.com:codeship/documentation.git`).
 If you reference the submodule via a HTTPS based URL (e.g. `https://github.com/codeship/documentation.git`), the git client will ask for authentication credentials during the build and run into a timeout (as you can't provide them).